MeaCulpitt/Nash/README.md

 ---

-## Worked Example: Cross-Subnet Compute Trade
+## Worked Example: Agent-to-Agent Compute Trade

 ### Scenario

-**SN64 (Chutes)** has a surge in inference requests.
+**Inference Agent** has a surge in requests.
 Needs GPU capacity now.

-**SN27 (Compute)** has idle GPUs in three regions.
+**Compute Agent** has idle GPUs in three regions.
 Wants to maximize utilization.

-**SN12 (ComputeHorde)** has batch jobs that could be delayed if the price is right.
+**Storage Agent** has batch jobs that could be deferred if the price is right.

 ### Traditional Approach

-1. Chutes operator manually checks Compute pricing — $1.50/hr posted
+1. Inference operator manually checks Compute pricing — $1.50/hr posted
 2. Accepts or rejects based on fixed price
-3. No visibility into ComputeHorde's flexibility
+3. No visibility into Storage's flexibility
 4. Three-way optimization never happens

 **Time:** Minutes. **Outcome:** Suboptimal.